CraftySalamander/RTS_Overlay/Readme.md

 Age of Empires IV (AoE4)
 ========================

-Launch one of these two executables: *aoe4_overlay.exe* or *aoe4_overlay_console_output.exe*.
-They are identical except that the second one opens an additional window to display the console output (and so is better suited in case there is an issue to check).
+To run the application, launch *aoe4_overlay.exe*.

 This overlay is similar to the AoE2 overlay, except:
 * Each build order step indicates the number of villagers and the population space expected (only number of villagers in AoE2).
-* You can download compatible build orders from [age4builder.com](https://age4builder.com) by clicking on the salamander icon on any build order, or from [aoe4guides.com](https://aoe4guides.com) by clicking on *Overlay Tool* on any build order.
+* You can download compatible build orders from [aoe4guides.com](https://aoe4guides.com) by clicking on `Overlay Tool` on any build order, or from [age4builder.com](https://age4builder.com) by clicking on the salamander icon on any build order.
     * Read additional instructions in the [Add build order panel](pictures/common/action_button/feather.png).
 * To design a build order manually:
     * You must also specify the civilization (*"civilization"* to choose among the ones of [aoe4/aoe4_civ_icon.py](aoe4/aoe4_civ_icon.py)).